An introduction to decoupling and harmonic analysis over $\mathbb{Q}_p$: A proof of parabola decoupling

 On the other hand, the second term is

 Observing that $\int f^{3}g^{3} \leq (\int f^{2}g^{4})^{1/2}(\int f^{4}g^{2})^{1/2}$ and then applying the definition of $M_{1, 1}(\delta, \nu)$ to each term then shows that \eqref{secondbil} is

 Combining this with \eqref{firstbil} and applying the definition of $D(\delta)$ completes the proof. \end{proof} As our argument is bilinear in nature, we could use H\"{o}lder's inequality to reduce to the bilinear decoupling problem.
 Before we continue, we give a second proof of Proposition \ref{bired} that relies on the broad/narrow decomposition first introduced by Bourgain and Guth in \cite{BG11}.
-The broad/narrow decomposition is more commonly used to reduce linear decoupling problems to multilinear decoupling problems. \begin{proof}[A second proof of Proposition \ref{bired}] Let $f$ be Fourier supported in $\bigcup_{K \in P_{\delta}}\ta_K$.
+The broad/narrow decomposition is more commonly used to reduce linear decoupling problems to multilinear decoupling problems.
+Let $f$ be Fourier supported in $\bigcup_{K \in P_{\delta}}\ta_K$.
 For each $x_0 \in \F^2$, let $\mc{I}_{x_0}$ be the set of all intervals $J' \in P_{\nu}$ such that $|f_{J'}(x_0)| \geq \nu \max_{J \in P_{\nu}}|f_{J}(x_0)|$.
 We have two cases: $\# \mc{I}_{x_0} \geq 2$ or $\#\mc{I}_{x_0} < 2$.

 If $\#\mc{I}_{x_0} \geq 2$, let $J_{1}$ and $J_{2}$ be two distinct intervals in $\mc{I}_{x_0}$.
 Note that the choice of $J_1$ and $J_2$ depends on $x_0$.
 We then have

 where in the third inequality we have used that $J_1, J_2 \in \mc{I}_{x_0}$ and in the last inequality we have used that $J_1$ and $J_2$ are distinct and so $d(J_1, J_2) \geq q\nu$ by Lemma \ref{lengthpart}.
 On the other hand if $\#\mc{I}_{x_0} < 2$, then we have